Fundamentally, it’s a setup/configuration that tells your email where to go.

 This feature, for instance, allows separating email management from site management.

-Where your MX record (2 records) is pointing is typically managed by your website host (or wherever the DNS is for your domain).
+Where your MX records are pointing is typically managed by your website host (or wherever the DNS is for your domain).

-Name (or Label): leave it blank. (some providers require to wrote the whole domain eg yourdomain.com)
+- Name/Host: Leave it blank or put @. (some providers require the whole domain eg yourdomain.com

 - Type: MX.

-- Value: email hostname (provided by the email hosting provider
+- IP or Domain Name: email hostname (provided by the email hosting provider

 - Priority: It’s used to set the priority of the target host, lower value means more preferred (there are two MX records to set: the primary host and the secondary host and the have to set with different Priority).